 - Read the recipe below for detailed instructions.

 Tri-colored mini bell peppers bring so much brightness to this chili recipe.
-Use regular-sized bell peppers if these aren’t available.
+You can use regular-sized bell peppers if these aren't available.

 Can't you just smell the aromas from this comforting Asian-Spiced Pork Chili with Butternut Squash?

 Top this vibrant chili with slices of avocado, a dollop of sour cream, and sprinkles of fresh cilantro.
 Serve with our crazy-delicious Jalapeño Corn Bread for an absolutely perfect winter meal!
 You'll be going for seconds (maybe thirds) when you serve this dish!